essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 Anything written in C# can be used in F#

 +++
-The reverse is true for all F# not depending on the compiler
+The reverse is true for all F# features not depending on the compiler

++++
+In short, same constraints as VB.NET

 ---